-- Lead small group instruction to ensure social distancing - Provide real-time support during virtual sessions - Support families and students in accessing and participating in remote learning. - Paraprofessionals can be added to online classes as co-teacher - Lead small group instruction in a virtual environment - Facilitate the virtual component of synchronous online interactions - Assist in making the modifications and accommodations for students with disabilities
+- Monitor themselves for Covid-19 compatible symptoms and stay home when ill. - Provide real-time support during virtual sessions - Support families and students in accessing and participating in remote learning. - Paraprofessionals can be added to online classes as co-teacher - Lead small group instruction in a virtual environment - Facilitate the virtual component of synchronous online interactions - Assist in making the modifications and accommodations for students with disabilities